nodiscc/netdata-needrestart/README.md

 This is a `python.d` module for [netdata](https://my-netdata.io/).
 It parses output from [needrestart](https://fiasko.io/tag/needrestart.html).

 When no restarts are required all charts will have a value of 0.
 Values higher than 0 indicate that a restart is required, or that there was an error opening/reading the log file.
 The chart is always visible when the module is installed.
+Any value higher than 0 will raise a warning in netdata alarms (and trigger a notification).

 ## Installation